-In just a decade, WiFi signal has become almost as essential as food, water, and shelter.
-A weak signal can be a modern day nightmare.
-Poor loading times and lost connections can test your patience while browsing the internet.
+A weak Wifi signal is a modern day nightmare.
+Poor loading times and lost connections can test your patience browsing the Internet or playing video games.
 This guide will help you understand why your WiFi signal can become weak and how to improve it on the cheap.

 Get a Modern Router